NeapolitanIcecream/openevolve/README.md

 - Commit is the unit of evolution: each organism is a Git commit that may modify multiple files
 - Fast similarity via MinHash on cleaned diffs from a configurable root commit
 - KV-cache-friendly long sessions: stable system prefix, incremental per-iteration context, on-demand compression
-- Flexible on-the-fly tool invocation: read, edit, glob/grep, list, and evaluate; evaluator is a tool
+- Flexible on-the-fly tool invocation: read, edit, glob/grep, ls, and submit; evaluator is wrapped as a tool
 - True parallelism using per-worker Git worktrees and a process pool
 - MAP-Elites with island model for quality-diversity; periodic migration across islands